RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 This plugin depends on some flags of ts_proto:

 - `outputJsonMethods`: Should be set to true.
 This plugin depends on that json methods.
-- `outputServices`: ts_proto allow set this flag multiple times.
-Should include `nice-grpc` .
-This plugin depends on nice-grpc service interface.
 - `stringEnums`: protoc_grpc_gateway only allow unmarshal number value when the whole body, or a query param or a path param, is just an enum value or repeated enum value. stringEnums should set to `false` for this case.

 Some flags of ts_proto should be set depends on Server Config: